 Outside of the landfall area, flooding is the major problem with tropical storms in this area.
 Currently, large areas of Houston are flooded.

 And the flooding isn’t confined to Houston, of course.
 Bay City, Texas, about 17 miles east of Blessing, with just under 18,000 people, is expected to flood.
 Completely.
 Every building, every business, every house, is expected to take on water as the Colorado River rises in this flat, coastal plain.
 Flood levels of 10′ are predicted for Bay City’s downtown.
 It’s hard to imagine.
+[It didn’t happen.
+Not even close.
+Just a wildly inaccurate prediction prompting a lot of unnecessary panic, in retrospect.]
 And there are many neighborhoods in Houston with the population of Bay City that have already gone under water.

 We’ve heard parts of Houston have received 40 inches (100 cm) of rain.
 Unfortunately, this storm is far from over.
 Normally hurricanes make landfall and diminish as they move inland, robbed of the warm water that feeds them.
 The center of this storm has barely moved since coming ashore Friday night, and although it has diminished from a Category 4 Hurricane to a tropical storm, the counter-clockwise rotation of the storm continues to draw water from the warm Gulf and dump it to the east.
 It now looks like it will head back out into the Gulf a bit before passing over land again, and heading northeast toward Houston.
 But very slowly.
 It might be a few days more before the center of storm passes to our east and we find ourselves on the dryer west side.
 Predictions are for Houston to get up to 25 more inches (64 cm) of rain.
 Most of the area waterways are already at new record levels.